 The County Clerk is the collector of motor vehicle property tax.
-The clerk does have the ability to waive penalty during the collection process; however, any changes will be subject to audit review as well.
-Generally tax is due on or before the last day of the month in which the registration renewal is required.
+The clerk does have the ability to waive penalty during the collection process.
+Information regarding penalty waivers is on the Clerk network (https://revenue.ky.gov/clerknetwork/Pages/default.aspx) under Penalty Waiver Guidelines.
+Generally, tax is due on or before the last day of the month in which the registration renewal is required.